radiumone-engage/r1-engage-unity/README.md

 ### iOS

-The Connect plugin supports OS 6.0 and later.
+The Connect plugin supports iOS 6.0 and later.
 This setting can be found in the Xcode project settings.

 The following iOS architectures are supported: